 In early 2021, I was honored to join the IAB Tech Lab’s independent board of directors.
 The IAB Tech Labs develop industry-wide guidelines and technology around brand safety and ad fraud, identity and consumer privacy, ad experiences and ad measurement, and programmatic advertising effectiveness.

 We’ve worked on a number of IAB projects, with the primary goal of ensuring that new standards do not disadvantage AdThrive publishers and that they make the web a level playing field for all great publishers.

-For example, in discussions around evolving and upgrading ads.txt and sellers.json standards, we’ve been very involved in developing ways that can help increase trust in the ecosystem, but to the benefit of AdThrive publishers.
-We’re also very involved with a proposal called “buyers.json” that will give publishers better control over the ads that appear on their site and cut down on malvertising.
+For example, in discussions around evolving and upgrading ads.txt and Sellers.json standards, we’ve been very involved in developing ways to help increase trust in the ecosystem and benefit AdThrive publishers.
+We’re also very involved with a proposal called “Buyers.json” that will give publishers better control over the ads that appear on their site and cut down on malvertising.

-And we’re actively engaged on Project Rearc which is a large-scale working group that’s creating many new standards for the future of digital media that balance consumer privacy and personalization.
+And we’re actively engaged on Project Rearc, a large-scale working group that’s creating many new standards for the future of digital media that balance consumer privacy and personalization.